ahtsham58/ahtsham58.github.io/_pages/about.md

 Hi, I’m <b>Ahtsham Manzoor</b> — an Applied AI Scientist and lifelong technologist, fascinated by how ideas can evolve into intelligent systems that make life easier, smoother, and more meaningful.
 <br><br>

-From an early age, I was drawn to science.
+From an early age, I was drawn to sciences.
 Choosing pre-engineering in high school felt like destiny.
-After a highly competitive examination process, I was admitted in 2011 to the BS Computer Science program at a prestigious public engineering institute — <a href="https://uet.edu.pk/" target="_blank">University of Engineering and Technology (UET), Lahore</a>.
+After a highly competitive examination process; in 2011 I was admitted to the BS Computer Science program at a prestigious public engineering institute — <a href="https://uet.edu.pk/" target="_blank">University of Engineering and Technology (UET), Lahore</a>.
 <br><br>

 During my studies, I gained hands-on experience and began my career as a Software Developer (Intern) in 2014.